ozymotv/2CT/README.md

                                           //#Purple: 250, 100, 250  #Yellow: 210, 220, 80.
                                           //Other games you must find it your self.
-                                          //take a screenshot and upload to https://imagecolorpicker.com/ "target_color_tolerance": 60,         // Color detection tolerance
+                                          //take a screenshot and upload to https://imagecolorpicker.com/ "target_color_tolerance": 60,         // Target color detection tolerance

   "require_crosshair": 0,               // 1 to require crosshair detection, 0 to ignore
   "crosshair_color": [0, 255, 0],       // Crosshair color currently green